 Publisher & Founder

-Aside from music, Paul also enjoys traveling (most recently South Korea, Argentina, Norway, Iceland, and Belize) and is an avid tennis player and urban cyclist.
-He’s also now trying to live a car-free lifestyle (in Los Angeles), and is a long-suffering Washington Redskins fan.
+Aside from music, Paul also enjoys traveling (most recently Colombia, South Korea, Argentina, Norway, Iceland, and Belize) and is an avid tennis player and urban cyclist.
+He’s failed miserably at living a car-free lifestyle (in Los Angeles), and remains a long-suffering Washington Redskins fan.

 Paul Resnikoff earned his degree in Economics and Music from Stanford University.